Ready to Play? Decide on your night of the week & skill level from the grid below!

 Remember… Always have fun!

-The facility for Turf Flag Football is Ottawa University Lee's Avenue Turf Field.
-The facility is close to the transitway (Lee's Station) and accessible from Highway 417.
+Ottawa University Lee's Avenue Turf Field: this facility is close to the transitway (Lee's Station) and accessible from Highway 417.
 It is also fully lit for evening use.